Setting Up Account Linking via Mastercard Data Connect

 • External bank — Houses the account holder's external bank account

-1. The account holder requests to link their accounts.
+1. The account holder requests to link their account.

-2. You call the Get External Account Link Access endpoint to start the access token creation process.
+2. You call the Get External Account Link Access endpoint to start the access token creation process with these values:

-4. You load the SDK required to communicate with your link provider, such as Mastercard Data Connect, which sends a request to create a customer ID and connect URL.
+4. You pass the access token and load the SDK required to communicate with your link provider, in this case Mastercard Data Connect, which sends a request to create a customer ID and connection URL.

-5. The link provider returns the customer ID and connect URL.
+5. The link provider returns the customer ID and connection URL.

 6. You provide the interface for the account holder to specify their external account information.